Best eSIMs for the USA in 2025

 North American regional plans | 1GB to 40GB | 4 to 30 days |

-However, this eSIM supports LTE, 4G, and 5G in the US, and its plans are valid for up to a year after you purchase them.
+Also, this eSIM provider supports LTE, 4G, and 5G in the US, and its plans are valid for up to a year after you purchase them.
 So, regardless of when you buy and install the eSIM, you have up to a year to activate it by connecting to T-Mobile USA.

 Pricing